You want smart political talk without the meltdowns?

 When she was 14 a year ago, she woke up one Monday morning to a bunch of texts and calls from her friends.

-And a classmate of hers had taken a perfectly innocent picture from social media, had used a an AI app online to create a deep fake so that it appeared to be naked pictures of her.
+And a classmate of hers had taken a perfectly innocent picture from social media, had used an AI app online to create a deep fake so that it appeared to be naked pictures of her.

-It wasn't in fact naked pictures.
+It wasn't, in fact, naked pictures.

 They were fake, but you couldn't tell.

-They appeared entirely real and that classmate sent it to every kid in her school.
+And that classmate sent it to every kid in her school.

-And so this poor 14 year old girl wakes up just in tears with all of her friends thinking they're looking at naked pictures of her.
+And so this poor 14-year-old girl wakes up just in tears with all of her friends thinking they're looking at naked pictures of her.

 I thought it was horrible.